-- urgent contemporary research and education need; - high priority within the relevant S&E communities; - accessibility to an appropriately broad user community; - well defined partnerships; - technical feasibility and risks thoroughly addressed; and - a well developed PEP.
+- Exceptional opportunity to enable frontier S&E research & education: - Urgent contemporary research & education need; - High priority within the relevant S&E communities; - Accessibility to an appropriately broad user community; - Partnerships well defined; - Technical feasibility and risks thoroughly addressed: and - A well developed PEP.

-PO Oversight: At the earliest practical point, each large-facility project is assigned an NSF PO with primary responsibility for award management and project oversight.
-As noted in Chapter II, NSF restricts the choice of POs overseeing MREFC-funded activities to permanent NSF employees to assure continuity of oversight.
-POs overseeing non-MREFC-funded projects are exempt from this requirement.
+PO Oversight: At the earliest practical point, each large-facility project is assigned an NSF PO56 with primary responsibility for award management and project oversight.
+As noted in Chapter II, NSF restricts the choice of POs overseeing MREFC-funded activities to permanent NSF employees57 to assure continuity of oversight.
+POs overseeing non-MREFC funded projects are exempt from this statutory requirement.
 However, the principle should be taken into consideration for non-MREFC projects by matching the term of assignment of the cognizant NSF oversight staff to the duration of the late-stage planning and construction activity.
 Alternatively, assigning a team of POs with a mix of permanent and rotating staff may help ensure continuity.

-Facilities Panel: The Facilities Panel is available to review and provide comments on the IMP for a large facility project, independent of the source of construction funds.
+Facilities Panel: The Facilities Panel58 is available to review and provide comments on the IMP for a large facility project, independent of the source of construction funds.

 Interaction with Deputy Director for Large Facility Projects: The DDLFP is available in an advisory capacity to NSF staff working on non-MREFC funded projects as a resource for best practices for project management and business oversight.
-But the DDLFP's involvement is not mandatory unless so directed by the Director, the Deputy Director, or the AD/office head of the originating organization(s).
+But the DDLFP's involvement is not mandatory unless so directed by the Director, the Deputy Director or the Assistant Director/Office Head of the Originating Organization(s).
 The DDLFP may be asked by the Director or Deputy Director to review DRB and NSB packages for non-MREFC facilities.

-Project Advisory Teams: At the earliest opportunity, the PO should organize a PAT to provide advice and counsel implementing developmental oversight.
+Project Advisory Teams: At the earliest opportunity, the PO should organize a PAT59 to provide advice and counsel implementing developmental oversight.
 It is not mandatory that the DDLFP (or designated representative) be a member of the PAT, but he/she may be invited by the PO to participate where the complexity or magnitude of the project warrants.
-In the event that a PAT is formed, the participation of an officer from Contracts and Complex Agreements (or grants officer where applicable) is recommended.
+In the event that a PAT is formed, the participation of a Contracts and Complex Agreements Officer (or Grants Officer where applicable) is recommended.